 Scrabbling, as of claws upon stone, penetrated the darkness like pinprick stars in the ebony night, and Eldri heard Cruba sit up in sudden alertness.
 The scrabbling retreated.
 Then a roar, far too familiar to Eldri’s ears, rent the cloth of the darkness asunder; he clapped his hands to his ears and rolled upon the floor, crying for mercy.

 He might have continued in that state, but Cruba bashed his ribs with her spear shaft.
 “Get up, coward,” she snapped.
 “The ruse is up.”

-A boat was burning at a stone pier on the opposite side of the small cave into which the tunnel had led them, and two men were standing in front of it, thin swords held gleaming at their sides.
+A boat was burning at a wooden pier on the opposite side of the small cave into which the tunnel led them, and two men wrapped in strips of grey cloth stood in front of it, thin swords held gleaming at their sides.
 They bore the symbol of the Chosen, those who had given their lives to service of the gods, and in return had been granted power beyond that of mortal men.

 “We’re dead we’re dead we’re dead we’re dead,” Eldri whimpered.
-No one escaped from the Chosen when they had been given a task.
+No one escaped from the Chosen when they were given a task.

 “Nycheril dog,” one of the Chosen called, pointing with his sword.
 “I am Predlu, Chosen of Galtra.
 You will die for your defiance of what is right.”